spicetify/docs/docs/development/api-wrapper/properties/config.md

 }
 ```

-This can ensure that your extension doesn't break if the user doesn't have the requried app or theme installed.
+This can ensure that your extension doesn't break if the user doesn't have the required app or theme installed.